rugbyprof/3013-Algorithms/Assignments/04-P02/README.md

 ## Assignment

 ### Requirements
-- Write a program that will read in a dictionary file from [dictionary.json](./data/dictionary.json) and store it in a **json object** .
+- Write a program that will combine the two files: `main.cpp` and `loadJsonEx.cpp` so that `main.cpp` uses the dictionary to look for partial matches in.
-- The loaded json object will work just like a dictionary.
-- The linked list should hold `wordNodes`.
-- Time how long it takes to load the data into your linked list (we will use that later as well).
+- Time how long it takes to load the data into the json object initially.
-- After your dictionary (linked list) is loaded, we are going to perform "autosuggestions" when a user types characters at the console.
+- After your dictionary is loaded, we are going to perform "autosuggestions" when a user types characters at the console.
 - Suggestions will start after 1 character is typed, however only the top 10 suggestions will be printed along with the total number of matching words (example output below).
 - Matching suggestions will ONLY be words that match the substring starting from position zero.
 For example: `cat` would match `cat`, `caterpillar`, and `cattle`.
-But NOT `wildcat`.
+But **NOT** `wildcat`.
-- My example on repl.it matches every word that matches the substring no matter the position.
 - As typing, the time it takes to find suggestions will be displayed in seconds.
 Like: `0.0000554310000000019` seconds.
 - In addition I have included a file to help color text.
 Docs are here: https://termcolor.readthedocs.io/ but I included some examples in [main.cpp](main.cpp).